direct to content

 Terra Natal

 During various subsequent expeditions from the Cape to this area, a total of approximately 20 of the survivors of the Stavenisse were picked up.
-Their favorable reports about the riches of the area prompted the Company to investigate whether there were trade opportunities.
+Their favourable reports about the riches of the area prompted the Company to investigate whether there were trade opportunities.

 Galjoot de Noord

 The last (rescue) expedition was undertaken in 1689 with the galleon de Noord.
 The skipper had power of attorney to purchase land in the Bay of Natal.
 He made an agreement with the local Xhosa.
-Unfortunately, De Noord had an accident on the way back and the ownership papers were lost.
+However, De Noord had an accident on the way back and the ownership papers were lost.

 The three last found survivors of the Stavenisse were on board.
 Probably only one of them survived this second shipwreck.
 There are therefore no reports of possible actions taken later to recover cargo and inventory from the Stavenisse in addition to the people.